kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 ### 4 - Deepen your assessment

 Evaluate the structure, coherence, tone, and word choice of the text by askign yourself the following questions:
 - How is the text structured?
-You cna determine this by analyzing the key messages and purposes of each paragraph of the text and evaluating how they relate to each other.
+You can determine this by analyzing the key messages and purposes of each paragraph of the text and evaluating how they relate to each other.
 - Why do you think the text is structured this way?
 - Are the paragraphs ordered in a logical way?
 - Within a paragraph, are sentences ordered in a logical way?
 And do they transition smoothly from one to another?
-- What is the tone?
-Is it formal or informal.
+- Is the tone of the blog formal or informal?
+How did you determine this?
+Why do you think this sort of tone is used?
 - Are there any other tones that you notice in the writing?
 Neutral, Optimistic, Angry, Worried, Friendly, Curious.
 Assertive, Encouraging.

 ---